 Find the Right Cultural Fit

-Tight schedules, strict budgets and pressure from the HR often result in hiring managers choosing the first candidate who technically matches the job description.
-But just because an employee can perform all of the essential duties doesn’t mean he or she is a good fit for your company culture.
-Bringing on new employees who don’t work well or fit with your intended culture, especially when done frequently or over a long period of time, can mean disaster for long-lasting employee engagement.
-Hiring employees without considering their cultural fit will cause new hires to feel like they don’t belong or, as continuous new employees change the culture over time, longstanding workers will feel out of place in a new and unfamiliar environment.
-As the dissatisfaction from either group grows, their tendency to leave the company will increase.
+Tight schedules, strict budgets, and pressure from HR often results in hiring managers choosing the first candidate who matches the job description.
+But just because an employee can perform all of the essential duties doesn’t mean they are a good fit for your company culture.
+Bringing on new employees that don’t mesh with your company culture can cause serious damage towards long-lasting employee engagement.
+Hiring employees without considering their cultural fit will cause new hires to feel like they don’t belong or.
+As new employees change the culture over time, longstanding workers will feel out of place in a unfamiliar environment.
+As the dissatisfaction from either group grows, their desire to leave the company will increase.
+Being aware of the warning signs of decreasing employee engagement is critical.
 While every employee needs to fulfill the job requirements of a position, their cultural fit within the company and ability to contribute to an engaging workplace should be considered along with their technical skills.

 Establish Clear Expectations

 There’s nothing more frustrating than not knowing what is expected of you at work.
-When employees are left trying to guess what to do, how to accomplish their goals, or even worse, how they fit into the company it’s almost impossible for them to be entirely engaged.
+When employees are left trying to guess what to do, it’s almost impossible for them to be entirely engaged.
 Even if you want to participate and do well, you can’t be committed if you don’t know what to do.
-Once employees have been successfully recruited and as often as needed throughout their employment, managers and supervisors must make sure that employees have been properly trained and perfectly understand their roles and responsibilities within the organization.
-Everyone understands and processes information differently, and assuming your employees think just like you is a huge recipe for misunderstanding and irritation.
-Check in with your employee on occasion to make sure you are both on the same page and involve them in decisions about goals and expectations.
+Once recruited, managers must make sure that employees have been properly trained and understand their responsibilities within the organization.
+Everyone processes information differently.
+Assuming your employees will think just like you is a huge recipe for misunderstanding and irritation.
+Check in with your employees on occasion to make sure you are on the same page.

 Keep in Regular Communication

 Neglected relationships will never lead to an engaging workplace.
-Communicate and collaborate with your employees often and encourage them to openly and regularly work with each other.
+Communicate and collaborate with your employees often and encourage them to work with each other.
 However, it is important to remember that regularly communicating with your employee does not mean micromanaging.
-Take an interest in your employee’s welfare and show that you care about his or her grown on both a personal and a professional level.
-Today, businesses all over the world are using enterprise communication and collaboration tools, like those offered by MangoApps, to help encourage healthy and productive communication.
-Collaboration tools make communicating about anything easy, whether it’s group and project-based conversations or personal instant messaging.
-Collaboration tools also offer coworkers the ability to keep in touch while working remotely or temporarily away from the office, keeping everyone updated, interested and engaged.
+Take an interest in your employee’s welfare and show that you care about their growth on a personal and a professional level.
+Today, businesses all over the world are using collaboration tools to encourage healthy and productive communication.
+Collaboration tools make communication easy, whether it’s group and project-based conversations or personal instant messaging.
+Collaboration tools also offer coworkers the ability to keep in touch while working remotely or temporarily away from the office.
+This ensures that everyone is updated, interested, and engaged.

 Show Genuine Appreciation

 While they’re usually fairly rational, people are also highly driven by their emotions.
 In fact, a recent study even suggested that 70% of the average person’s decisions are based primarily on emotions.
 One of the most influential emotions in the workplace is appreciation and recognition.
-Managers are often all too eager to point out mistakes and offer up criticism, but generally, tend to neglect complimenting an employee’s success or recognizing progress or achievement.
+Managers are often all too eager to point out mistakes and generally tend to neglect complimenting an employee’s success.
 When employees feel undervalued or unappreciated, they will quickly become disengaged and emotionally disconnected.
 Continual dissatisfaction can even be contagious, causing decreased effort and engagement across the team.
-Don’t assume that employees inherently know you appreciate their efforts, an engaging workplace depends on managers regularly and honestly praising success.
-Thankfully, companies today can use MangoApps and other collaboration software to announce achievements on a social media-inspired intranet, promoting a culture of appreciation and creating an exceptional work experience for every employee.
+Don’t assume that employees inherently know you appreciate their efforts.
+An engaging workplace depends on managers regularly and honestly praising success.
+Here’s an article that details a few key ways you can show your employees appreciation.
+Thankfully, companies today can use collaboration tools to announce achievements on a social media-inspired intranet, promoting a culture of appreciation and creating an exceptional work experience for every employee.